secretstartups/handbook/people-group/learning-and-development/gitlab-learn/admin/index.html.md

 #### SmartCards

-1. SmartCards created in a pathway or journey are only discoverable from within that pathway or journey.
-Create SmartCards with quizzes, polls, or other action items from learners from within the journey or pathway
+1. SmartCards created in a Pathway or Journey are only discoverable from within that pathway or Journey.
+Create SmartCards with quizzes, polls, or other action items from learners from within the Journey or Pathway
-1. Create content based SmartCards independently from a journey or pathway so that content can be repurposed and discovered
+1. Create content based SmartCards independently from a Journey or Pathway so that content can be repurposed and discovered

 #### Pathways

-Best practices for pathways coming soon.
+Best practices for Pathways coming soon.

 #### Journeys

-Best practices for journeys coming soon.
+Best practices for Journeys coming soon.